menu

 One downside of living in Twain Harte is that it can take a long time to commute to work.
 In Twain Harte, the average commute to work is 34.47 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Twain Harte doesn't have a public transportation system that people use for their commute.
+Twain Harte is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics